-Construction began in 1938 and completed on June 1, 1940, Darwin Airfield was the first Royal Australian Air Force (RAAF) airfield built in the
+Darwin Airfield was built during 1938 and completed by June 1, 1940 as the first Royal Australian Air Force (RAAF) airfield in the

 remote base became the an important location during

 WWII.
 After Allied units fell back to Australia in